quintalwebsolutions/quintal-oss/packages/monads/README.md

 ### Method Overview

-`Option` comes with a wide variety of convenience methods that make working with it more succinct.
+`Option` provides a wide variety of convenience methods that make working with it more succinct.

 #### Querying the contained value